-This Report has been prepared to accompany an application for development of the Care Precinct of the Cardinal Freeman Village, 137 Victoria Street, Ashfield.
+This Report has been prepared to accompany a Concept Plan application for development at Cardinal Freeman Village, 137 Victoria Street, Ashfield.

-The proposed development to refurbish and expand the existing aged care facility on the site is being carried out as a staged development, administered as a Project Application under Part 3A of the NSW Environmental Planning and Assessment Act 1979 (EP&A Act).
-The project is referred to as MP 08 0245.
+The proposed development to refurbish and expand the existing aged care facility on the site is to be administered as a Project Application under Part 3A of the NSW Environmental Planning and Assessment Act 1979 (EP&A Act).
+The project is referred to as MP 08_0245.